exoplatform/exo-documentation/docs/Manage-Space.rst

       manager can invite him.

-.. note:: Template, Visbility and registration fields have a description of the choice selected to help you taking right decisions when creating a new space.
+.. note:: Template, Visibility and registration fields have a description of the choice selected to help you choosing the best template for your needs when creating a new space.

 5. In the **Users** field, the space creator can invite users or space members to the space to create just by picking them with the selector.